jesstingjh/jesstingjh.github.io/README.md

 ## Projects
 Below are some of the projects I have worked on as part of my coursework or personal interest.
 This section will be updated as I complete new projects

+***Outage Detection using Customer Interaction Data from Cox Communications***
+- Placed 3rd in cohort-wide Project Week Competition in the MS Analytics Program
+- Processed and analyzed large historical datasets of customer interaction data across multiple channels
+- Used anomaly detection models (MSTL, Isolation Forest) to identify outages, which were not directly available in the data
+- Developed a real-time rolling window prediction model (Random Forest) to predict outages at higher frequencies, which would enable faster response times and reduced customer impact when outages occur

 ***Soundscape Cartography: Data-Driven Approach to Music Clustering***
 - Group project for data and visual analytics class
 - Collected 220k tracks using the Spotify API, applying stratified sampling and feature engineering (e.g., winsorization, PCA) to improve data quality and ensure balanced genre representation.
 Implemented HDBSCAN and MBD-BIRCH clustering algorithms on a 128k track sample with parameter tuning, and developed an interactive dashboard to visualize and compare hierarchical clusters and track features